Ensono/stacks-azure-data/docs/workloads/azure/data/getting_started/dev_quickstart_data_azure.md

   - development
 ---

-Please execute the following steps to start working locally with Stacks Azure Data Platform:
+This section covers the steps required to start developing a Stacks Azure Data Platform from your machine:

 1. Make sure you have installed the applications from the "Local development" section listed in [Requirements](../requirements_data_azure.md).